awslabs/avp-local-agent/README.md

 );
 ```

-This struct in the AWS rust SDK is what searches for your AWS credentials locally, it has a set resolution order defined here depending on which credentials provider is used:
+Overall, credential providers can be used to search for your AWS credentials locally in various locations,
+with resolution orders:

 1. Environment variables: `EnvironmentVariableCredentialsProvider`
 2. Shared config (~/.aws/config, ~/.aws/credentials): `SharedConfigCredentialsProvider`